EEGsig: an open-source machine learning-based toolbox for EEG signal processing: EEGsig TOOLBOX

 \section{EEGsig TOOLBOX}

-EEGsig is a MATLAB-based GUI, developed with MATLAB 2016a software.
-The EEGsig generally consists of six sections: preprocessing, feature extraction, classification, and one section for clearing or storing data working on it and exiting. also, We have considered two parts to better display the EEG signal.
-EEGsig toolbox overview in Figure 2.
+EEGsig is a free and open-source MATLAB-based GUI, developed with the MATLAB software, a popular numerical programming language used in biosignal processing.
+The EEGsig is divided into four sections: preprocessing, feature extraction, classification, and one for data clearing/storing and exiting.
+Fig. 2 depicts an overview of the EEGsig toolbox, which is devided into two parts for better presentation (See Fig. 3).

-In designing the user interface, we have made every effort to make it very easy to use while being beautiful.
-As shown in Figure 3, we have divided the EEGsig workflow into two parts.
-Each part starts with loading the data, and the only difference is that in addition to the data, we have to enter the data labels in the classification section.
+We made our best effort to make it user-friendly for beginners while also providing expert users with the most control.
+We divided the EEGsig workflow into two parts, as shown in Fig. 3.
+Each part begins with data loading, with the exemption of the the classification section, which requires data labels to be entered.